WilDev-Studios/Purchase-Policies/README.md

 **[ @Refund Notifications ]**<br>
 **Plugin:** (Plugin Name)<br><br>

+> NOTE: If your Discord friends settings prohibit non-friend messages, then a refund will not be possible until it is allowed so the developers can contact you

 Expect a message on Discord within a few minutes to hours.
 We want to get back with you, just please be patient<br>
 We expect our customers to be honest in their refunds.
 If we see that you lied about anything, we can refuse it entirely.<br>
 > NOTICE: Refunds are not policy on ImperialPlugins.com, so this is out of kindness from WilDev Studios, so they can refuse refunds at any time